The Five Chinese Zodiac Elements: How To Discover Yours And The Meaning Behind It

 Spirit

 If there’s one takeaway from the study of Wu Xing or the Chinese Five Elements, it’s that everything in life requires balance.
-By identifying the characteristics of one’s personality, behavior, and tendencies, one can see where they may have certain strengths, predilections, weaknesses, and vices.
-Acknowledging these and consciously ensuring that one doesn’t overpower or outweigh the others is the key to a happy and successful life.
+By identifying the characteristics of one’s personality, behavior, and tendencies, one can see where one may have certain strengths, predilections, weaknesses, and vices.
+Acknowledging these and consciously ensuring that one doesn’t overpower or outweigh the others is the key to a happy, successful, and peaceful life.
 This philosophy’s limbs branch out to nearly every aspect of one’s life, including how one should seek personal relationships, maintain physical and mental health, and pursue success in business.

 Read Article